nv1t/blog/content/posts/2025-03-26-treadmill-telemetry.md

 2024-02-07 16:33:00,506 __main__ INFO: Fitness Machine Feature: 0416000001000000
 ```

 The values returned by these characteristics reveal quite a bit about the device.
 The **Manufacturer** and **Model** identifiers confirm that it's a FITHOME treadmill, specifically the `JJ-BT2-DL` model.
 The **Firmware** and **Hardware Revisions** help track the software version (`1.017`) and hardware iteration (`1.0`) I’m working with.
-The **Supported Speed Range** provides insight into the treadmill’s operational limits, while the **Fitness Machine Feature** bitfield indicates which FTMS capabilities the device supports — such as target speed control or real-time metrics.
+The **Supported Speed Range** provides insight into the treadmill’s operational limits, while the **Fitness Machine Feature** bitfield indicates which FTMS capabilities the device supports, such as target speed control or real-time metrics.

 # Decoding BLE Capabilities
 The treadmill advertises its **capabilities and supported ranges** through two key GATT characteristics: `Supported Speed Range` and `Fitness Machine Feature`.
 These are encoded as raw byte strings, but with a little decoding, they reveal exactly what the machine can (and can’t) do.